Priscille-LR/Priscille_LR_14_200122/README.md

 ## Convert a jQuery Library to React

 Help refactor HRnet's website.
-THe objectives are :
+THe objectives are to:

--  Rebuilding an app - migrating an App from jQuery to React to reduce technical debt.
+-  Rebuild an app - migrating an App from jQuery to React to reduce technical debt.
--  Using functional programming paradigm
+-  Use functional programming paradigm
--  Turning a jQuery library and into a React plugin.
+-  Turn a jQuery library and into a React plugin.
--  Using LightHouse to monitor the performance of the new code.
+-  Use LightHouse to monitor the performance of the new code.

 # Prerequisites